Victoria Toensing

 Victoria Ann Toensing (née Long; born October 16, 1941) is an American attorney, Republican Party operative and with her husband, Joseph diGenova, a partner in the Washington law firm diGenova & Toensing.
 Toensing and diGenova frequently appeared on Fox News and Fox Business channels, until diGenova used a November 2019 appearance to spread conspiracy theories about George Soros, leading to widespread calls for him to be banned from the network.

 In 2019, Toensing and diGenova began representing Ukrainian oligarch Dmitry Firtash in his efforts to block extradition to the United States under a federal indictment and became embroiled in the Trump–Ukraine scandal.
 The couple has worked with Rudy Giuliani in support of President Donald Trump beginning in 2018, and was named to join a legal team led by Giuliani to overturn the results of the 2020 United States presidential election in which Trump was defeated.

 Early life and education

-Toensing graduated from Indiana University in 1962 with a degree in education.
+Toensing graduated from Columbus High School in 1958 and Indiana University Bloomington in 1962 with a degree in education.
 Toensing was active with the Republican Party in Michigan.
-She taught high-school English until she entered law school, earning a J.D. from the University of Detroit School of Law in 1975.
+She taught high-school English until she entered law school, earning a Juris Doctor from the University of Detroit School of Law in 1975.

 She joined the U.S. attorney's office in Detroit, where she prosecuted narcotics cases.

 In 1981, Toensing became chief counsel to Arizona Senator Barry Goldwater on the Senate Select Committee on Intelligence, where she helped draft the Intelligence Identities Protection Act of 1982.